-For the past two years the Board has appointed an external consultant, Linstock Limited, to undertake the annual review of the Board, its committees and the Directors individually.
-As no concerns were raised in these reports, the Board opted to conduct the current year's performance evaluation through questionnaires and discussion between the Directors, the Chairman and the Audit Committee Chairman.
-The conclusion was that the performance of the Board as a whole, the Committees, the Chairmen and individual Directors was deemed satisfactory.
+In 2013 and 2014 the Board appointed an external consultant, Linstock Limited, to undertake the review of the Board, its committees and the Directors individually.
+As no concerns were raised in these reports, or the internally-conducted review undertaken last year, the Board opted to conduct the 2016 performance evaluation through formal questionnaires and discussion between the Directors, the Chairman and the Audit Committee Chairman including the consideration of each Director's independence.
+The conclusion was that the performance of the Board as a whole, the Committees, the Chairmen and individual Directors was effective.